maoberlehner/markus-oberlehner-net/content/blog/automated-acceptance-testing-with-cypress-and-vue-network-stubs-and-timers.md

 });
 ```

 In the example above, you can see that we've added a new test to our existing tests we've created in the [first part of the series](https://markus.oberlehner.net/blog/automated-acceptance-testing-with-cypress-and-vue-setup/).
-If you want to see the full code, you can checkout the [GitHub repository for this article](https://github.com/maoberlehner/automated-acceptance-testing-with-cypress-and-vue/tree/network-stubs-and-timers).
+If you want to see the full code, you can check out the [GitHub repository for this article](https://github.com/maoberlehner/automated-acceptance-testing-with-cypress-and-vue/tree/network-stubs-and-timers).

 In the test, we use `data` selectors to find the element which should contain the name of the currently logged in user.
 Let's start our development server with `npm start` and the Cypress GUI with `npm run test:open` to run our test and see it fail.